zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

   - *atpc\_user* Autonomous Database User Password

 If you are using this lab guide as part of an Oracle class (like *Class Of SE*), the Oracle Integration and Autonomous Database instances are already set up for you and the environment information is provided for you in the *Lab Environment Details* section the *Participant Guide* for your class.
-If you are using this lab guide outside of an Oracle class, refer to the *Appendix* section to establish your own instances and collect the above information as you create your Oracle Integration and Autonomous Database instances.
+If you are using this lab guide outside of an Oracle class, refer to the *Appendix* section to establish your own instances and collect the above information as you perform the setup steps.

   In addition, you should make sure that you have Google Chrome and Oracle SQL Developer installed on your computer.
 They may already be there so there is no need to reinstall them.
 If you need them,  here is where you can find the software: